 Before you start buying ads, use Google Analytics to figure out which pages get the most traffic, page-views, time on pages, and conversions.
 Then cross-check this information with your top keywords.
 Focus on tweaking pages that are performing in the middle of the pack, rather than your best or worst pages.

 Promote your e-commerce website, products, and services on other websites.
-This is easy if you already have relationships with those companies, or if you are running promotions to sell their products.
-Referral traffic can be a major source of revenue during the holidays, as well as the perfect opportunity to build quality backlinks and improve your SEO.
+As a marketer this is easy if you already have relationships with those companies, or if you are running promotions to sell their products.
+Referral traffic can be a major source of revenue during the holidays, as well as the perfect opportunity to build quality backlinks and improve your SEO as a marketer.

-There is no better time to put more effort into social media than the holidays.
+There is no better time to put more effort into social media content than the holidays.
 Be festive!
-Update your cover photo with a jolly theme, share holiday articles and photos.
+Update your cover photo with a jolly holiday theme, share a holiday card, holiday articles, and photos to get into the holiday spirit.
 People are already on the lookout for early-bird sales and coupons in the lead-up to Black Friday, as well as one-day sales for last-minute shoppers in December, so give them what they want.
 Post discounts, coupons, and flash sales.
 Your followers will share the great deals with their friends, getting the word out about your products and simultaneously promoting your business and brand.

 Experiment with subject lines and visuals, but always keep it simple, and always send important newsletters out in the morning when people are checking their email.
 For many businesses, email newsletters have a better ROI than social media because they feel more urgent and personal.

-One way to guarantee more traffic to your website is by paying for ads with search engines and social media platforms.
+One way to guarantee more traffic to your website is by paying for ads with search engines and social media platforms as part of your marketing plan.
 There are a few ways to get people to click.
 Use words like “act now,” “one day only,” “sale,” “deals,” or “door-buster,” or post a countdown to increase urgency, such as “Last 2 days to get 30% off!”
 Now is a good time to increase your CPC, as there is a better chance that people who visit your website will buy something.

 The holidays are the easiest time to get customers to go directly to your website, rather than using search engines or social media because you will be running promotions and they will be looking for the best deals on gifts.
 It’s a win-win for both of you.
 There are a lot of ways to get your customers excited about coming straight to you, such as holiday promotions, contests, free giveaways, direct mailings, in-store coupons, and outbound sales.
 Flash sales for early-bird shoppers and last-minute deals are a great opportunity to target customers with different buying habits.